Written by Benn Farrell for The Tribune of Monument

 In a time of stay-at-home orders, senior living communities in Monument, like many around the country, have been forced to create ways to keep their residents “social” while keeping safe social distance to protect them from COVID-19.

-For Jackson Creek Senior Living and Bethesda Gardens Monument Assisted Living & Memory Care, creative ways of entertaining and keeping residents connected have constantly evolved over the last few weeks and continue to stretch their respective staff’s imaginations.
+For Jackson Creek Senior Living and Bethesda Gardens Monument Assisted Living & Memory Support, creative ways of entertaining and keeping residents connected have constantly evolved over the last few weeks and continue to stretch their respective staff’s imaginations.

-Activities Director Melinda Sukle at Jackson Creek Senior Living, 16601 Jackson Creek Parkway, said between the three levels of care the community offers — independent, assisted and memory care — most of the residents are precognitive of the outbreak situation.
-The majority of the center’s memory care residents need reminding of the social distancing, and the staff adheres to guidelines from the Centers for Disease Control in regards to assisted living communities.
+Activities Director Melinda Sukle at Jackson Creek Senior Living, 16601 Jackson Creek Parkway, said between the three levels of care the community offers — independent, assisted and memory support — most of the residents are precognitive of the outbreak situation.
+The majority of the center’s memory support residents need reminding of the social distancing, and the staff adheres to guidelines from the Centers for Disease Control in regards to assisted living communities.

 “We are not a medical facility,” Sukle said.
-“We provide more of a home environment, but the [memory care] residents see the staff wearing masks.
+“We provide more of a home environment, but the [memory support] residents see the staff wearing masks.
 They aren’t seeing the people they used to be seeing every day.
 They aren’t dining together anymore.
 But our staff has been amazing and are an extended family for the residents.”

 Jackson Creek Senior Living began its preventative quarantine on March 17, prior to many assisted living facilities, per the CDC recommendations.
 Sukle said from the first day, the transition has been a work of creative consorting.
 “From Day 1, my staff and I put our brains together to decide if we implement [quarantine], what are we going to do?”